-This study has highlighted the necessity that the construction of BW charts should be based on babies from all pregnancies at a given gestational age including those still in utero.
+This study has highlighted the necessity for construction of BW charts to be based on all babies at a particular gestational age, including those still in utero.
 Within a given country there are variations in BW that depend on maternal characteristics, such as racial origin, but adjustment for such characteristics may be inappropriate because such adjustments could result in underestimation of the increased perinatal risk of a disadvantaged group.
 The value of adjustment for maternal weight, height and parity remains controversial.

-If our charts are to be used in different countries it would be necessary to ensure that the distribution of values is appropriate, otherwise adjustments would be necessary to either tailor the charts for a specific setting or change the cut-offs for defining small or large for gestational age.
-In the latter case, the charts could be considered as a benchmark rather than a reference chart.
+If our charts are to be used in different countries it would be necessary to ensure that the distribution of values is appropriate, otherwise adjustments would be necessary either to tailor the charts for a specific setting or to change the cut-offs for defining SGA or large-forgestational age.
+In the latter case, these charts could be considered as a benchmark rather than a reference chart.